 Letter: Keep the wild horses roaming in Theodore Roosevelt National Park

 The argument that the horses aren’t indigenous to the park is just ludicrous.
-The horses were there when Teddy was ranching in 1884, and the park was established in 1947 and only became a park in 1978.

 The actions of Theodore Roosevelt National Park officials against the wild horses is just outrageous.
 If this was happening in the private sector, these people would likely be facing cruelty to animal charges.
 Park officials act like they have complete autonomy to do whatever they want to these horses.